 Please come back later for more information on the Pre-Matriculation Program

 Pre-Matriculation Program Information:

-- Get ready for graduate school in our 4-week (120 hour) pre-matriculation program!
+- Get ready for graduate school in our 4-week (120 hour) virtual pre-matriculation program!

 Minimum Eligibility Criteria to Apply to for the Pre-Matriculation Program:

 - Accepted into a linkage partner graduate program in allied health(1) OR a former member of the California State University, Fullerton Allied Health Academy who is accepted into another graduate program.

 - Graduating Spring 2021 or recently graduated from California State University, Fullerton.